 The right balance must be achieved during this process so that the coffee yields its best flavor.
 Coffee beans consist of soluble solids, which must be removed from the grind into the brew.

 It is advisable to brew French press coffee with around 98.5 percent water to between 1.15 and 1.35 percent of brewed solids to obtain the appropriate extraction.
 As we mentioned earlier, one can only extract efficiently under conditions of maximum water contact.

 Grind size has a direct impact on the surface area.
-A French press coffee sample requires between 100 and 300 particles, while a typical espresso machine calls for 3500 particles.
+For example, a French press coffee sample requires between 100 and 300 particles, while a typical espresso machine calls for 3500 particles.

 The perfect brew also requires uniform ground coffee.
 Unevenly ground coffee can result in either over-or under-extraction, producing a bitter brew.
 The particle size also influences brew time.

 In this way, you will have the perfect cup of French press coffee when the particle size, grind uniformity, and correct brewing time all work in unison.